Hofstede’s 6 Cultural Dimensions Examples

 Short Term Orientation

-People in short-term orientation are focused on the past and the present, considering them more valuable than the future.
+People with a short-term orientation are focused on the past and present, considering them more valuable than the future.
 They prefer to enjoy the current situation regardless of their future goal.
-The members in the short-term orientated society are spiritual, normative, and nationalistic.
+Members of the short-term-oriented society are spiritual, normative, and nationalistic.

 Examples of Short-Term Orientation Countries